ianstormtaylor/slate/Readme.md

 - Based on a nested, recursive tree model just like the DOM, so that complex components are possible.
 - Made with plugins as a first-class consideration, so that almost all the logic is customizable.
 - Doesn't bake any opinions about the schema being edited into the core library.
+- Designed to allow for collaborative editing to be layered on top.

 ## Examples